Education

 Iraq

-Right from World War 1 till 2019, Iraq has been a hotbed for wars.
-The country had become a target of multiple assailants both from within itself and from external forces.
-Religious and political power struggles both within the region and globally seemed to have fuelled the unending upheavals in Iraq.
-Over 1 million persons have been internally displaced due to attacks by muslim extremists, the ISIS.
+Right from World War 1 till 2019, Iraq was a hotbed of wars.
+The country became a target of multiple assailants, both from within itself and from external forces.
+Religious and political power struggles (both within the region and globally) seemed to have fuelled the unending upheavals in Iraq.
+Over 1 million persons have been internally displaced due to attacks by muslim extremists (the ISIS)

-After the fall of Hussein, there was a power vacuum that could not be solved by the US or the coalition forces.
-The US military forces were accused of a number of abuses and were subsequently being targeted by insurgents.
+After the fall of Hussein, there was a power vacuum that could not be filled by the USA or the coalition forces.
+The US military forces were also accused of a number of human rights abuses, and were subsequently being targeted by insurgents.
 Thus, the US forces withdrew in 2011 following the extremist group, Al-Qaeda bombing of the al-Askari mosque.
 The bombing pitted the Shi’a muslims against the Sunnis (the Shi’a muslims own the al-Askia mosque).

-A return of the US government took place in 2014 in an intervention move to assist the government.
+A return of the US government occured in 2014 in an intervention move to assist the government.
 However, the unending insurgency continues till this day, as well as the Shi’a-Sunni conflict.
-This was in spite of peaceful demonstrations that took place in 2019 which led to formation of a new government in 2020.
+This was in spite of peaceful demonstrations that took place in 2019, which led to formation of a new government in 2020.

 Iraq is embroiled in an economic crisis as we speak.
-Even though the country is blessed with crude oil (which makes up over 99% of its foreign exchange earnings), the refineries are not working.
-The country is plagued with security problems, lack of basic infrastructure, high unemployment rate (almost 70%) and widespread corruption.
+The country is blessed with crude oil (which makes up over 99% of its foreign exchange earnings).
+However, its refineries are not working.
+The country is also plagued with security problems, lack of basic infrastructure, high unemployment rate (almost 70%), and widespread corruption.

 COPYRIGHT WARNING!